SSWConsulting/SSW.Rules.Content/rules/zooming-in-and-out/rule.md

 :::

 ### The outcome

-If you apply these techniques, your conversations are going to be
+If you apply these techniques, your conversations are going to be:

 * More efficient
 * Happier
 * Stress-free